mhewett/jatha/README.txt

              to create jatha/build/lib/jatha.jar
              Copy it to your desired location.

-The initial Sourceforge-released version is v1.5.0 compiled with Java 1.4.1.
+This version has been compiled with Java 1.8

 Micheal Hewett
 Hewett Research

-Contact me through the links on the Jatha project page at SourceForge.